RafayAK/openvpn-cloud-connector/README.md

 # Containerized OpenVPN Cloud Connector
-This container encapsulates the OpenVPN Cloud Connector, along with SystemD and Dbus for easy deployment and encapsulation from the host environment.
+This container encapsulates the OpenVPN Cloud Connector, along with SystemD and Dbus for easy deployment.

 ## To build